shigodownthedoor-tech/my-custom-hyprland-dotfiles-/README.md

   Lower the refresh rate to `60` or remove the `mode` parameter from the `hl.monitor` block to enable auto-detection.
 * **Force a specific display output:**
   Edit `.config/hypr/hyprland.lua` and explicitly define your connector (e.g., `output = "DP-1"`).

+---

+## 🐛 Feedback & Bug Reports

-## If you have found any bugs let me know!
+If you encounter any bugs, setup errors, or script issues, please let me know!
+Open an issue in this repository detailing your system setup and the error messages you received.